broeser/feeld/README.md

 ## Goals

-- feeld aims for a strict separation between data model and display, it should be possible to display the same fields in HTML, GTK or the CLI with minimal changes to your code
+- Feeld aims for a strict separation between data model and display, it should be possible to display the same fields in HTML, GTK or the CLI with minimal changes to your code
-- feeld aims to be reasonably extensible with your own DataTypes, Field types, Displays (UI components) and other enhancements
+- Feeld aims to be reasonably extensible with your own DataTypes, Field types, Displays (UI components) and other enhancements
-- feeld should be as easy to learn and as easy to use as possible without loosing flexibility
+- Feeld should be as easy to learn and as easy to use as possible without loosing flexibility

 ## Note